User Guide

 };

-This example demonstrates how to use variable reading templates for custom types.
+This example demonstrates how to use variable reading templates for custom types and how to structure the evaluation logic.

 Suggestions